menickname/waafle/docs/demo.md

 In Example 2, no single species can explain all of the loci (the minimum score for each species is below k~1~).
 However, the pair of species **A** and **B** have strong hits (>k~2~) to all loci, and so WAAFLE concludes that this contig may represent an A+B LGT.
 Given the `AABBAA` synteny pattern, a B-to-A transfer would appear to be the more likely mechanism.

+Note that in Example 2, if species **C** had hits to the 2nd and 5th loci that exceeded k~1~ (as in Example 1), WAAFLE's algorithm would conservatively favor the weaker one-species explanation for the contig rather than invoking a two-species (LGT-based) explanation.

 ## Software requirements

 * `Python 2.7+` with `numpy`